Bersih: 2012 Bersih 3.0 rally

 Following the Bersih 2.0 demonstration, the Malaysian government set up Parliamentary Select Committee (PSC) on 2 October 2011 to respond to the electoral issues.
 In early April 2012, PSC released a report with 22 recommendations to improve the electoral system.
 The report was received and passed by the Dewan Rakyat (House of Representatives) on 3 April 2012 according to the voice of the majority without debate.
 An opposition minority report was proposed to be included but was rejected by the Speaker of the Dewan Rakyat.

 Bersih was unsatisfied with the PSC reports as (i) the existing Election Commission was tasked to carry out the recommendations; (ii) many of the recommendations asked for a lengthy implementation period; (iii) many allegations of electoral frauds were not acknowledged in the report.
 In light of the issues, the third public demonstration, namely the Bersih 3.0 rally, was announced and took place on 28 April 2012 at Dataran Merdeka.
 The Bersih 3.0 rally was a sit-down protest (Duduk Bantah in Malay).
-In addition to the eight previous demands, it called for:
+In addition to the eight previous demands, seven of which had been approved by the government, it called for: